Pechora: History

-Pechora was granted town status in 1949.
+Pechora was granted town status in 1950.
 Pechora was also the site of a Stalin-era gulag that operated from 1932 to 1953, although it was partially emptied in 1941 as many of the inmates were forced into service in the Red Army.
 There is a dedicated room at the Pechora museum where they display many of the records and artifacts that were recovered from the gulag.

-"Pechora" translates to "cave" in Ukrainian.
+In the 1990s memorials were erected to commemorate those who died in the camp infirmary.

 Administrative and municipal status

 Within the framework of administrative divisions, the town of Pechora is, together with two urban-type settlement administrative territories (comprising the urban-type settlements of Kozhva and Puteyets and eleven rural localities) and four rural-type settlement administrative territories (comprising seventeen rural localities), incorporated as the town of republic significance of Pechora—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Pechora is incorporated as Pechora Municipal District; the town of Pechora is incorporated within it as Pechora Urban Settlement.
 The two urban-type settlement administrative territories are incorporated into two urban settlements, and the four rural-type settlement administrative territories are incorporated into four rural settlements within the municipal district.